Updated on 6/27/2023 by Suzanne Kantra with new features and screenshots

 To remove a follower, click on the number of followers you have on your profile.
 You can then remove any users you want without them being notified.

-The news feed consists of recent posts of the users you follow.
+The feed, which you find on your home screen, consists of recent posts of the users you follow.
 These will not necessarily be in chronological order, as Instagram uses a special algorithm to structure your feed.
 Every time you log into Instagram, you should be directed to the Home tab that houses your feed.

 To comment on someone’s post, press the speech bubble under the post, write your comment and then submit it.
 Keep in mind that comments are not anonymous, and people can report comments as inappropriate.
 IMPORTANT: Even with a private account, any comments you write are public.

 If you dislike an offensive or inappropriate comment that someone has made on your post, you can report or delete said comment.
-Instagram has recently rolled out a new feature that allows you to select multiple comments at once to delete, instead of having to go one by one.
-When you press on the speech bubble at the bottom of your post, you’ll be able to manage your comment section.
+Or, you can hide the comment from view if you don't want others to see it.
+Press on the speech bubble at the bottom of your post and then select the menu (triple dots in the upper right), and you’ll be able to manage your comment section.

 If you don’t want someone to have access to your pictures or be able to look up your account, block them by going to their profile, tapping on the ellipses in the top right corner, and choosing “Block.”
 You can undo this action at any time.

-This tab is shown by a black heart at the bottom of the screen.
+The heart icon is where you'll find your notifications.
 Notifications are organized in chronological order.
 If you are a private account, however, any incoming follow requests will be in a special section at the top of the screen.
-The Activity feed tells you if anyone has tagged you in a post or comment, commented on a post you were tagged in, commented on your posts or liked your posts.
+The Activity feed tells you if anyone has tagged you in a post or comment, commented on a post you were tagged in, commented on your posts, or liked your posts.
 You may also see suggestions for accounts to follow.